SixLabors/docs/articles/imagesharp/formatconversion.md

 - Indexed-color settings such as shared color table mode.
 - Animation settings such as background color, repeat count, frame duration, blend mode, and disposal mode.

 That is why ImageSharp's conversion story is more comprehensive than simply decoding everything to one in-memory layout and forgetting how the source was encoded.
 For example, PNG metadata can derive palette, grayscale, RGB, or RGBA output and choose 1, 2, 4, 8, or 16-bit encoding from bridged pixel information, while GIF metadata can carry indexed color-table mode and repeat-count behavior forward when the target format supports them.
+These bridges are what make the automatic conversion APIs useful for real application workflows rather than only toy examples.

 ## Use Identify to Plan the Conversion

-Before converting, [`Image.Identify()`](xref:SixLabors.ImageSharp.Image.Identify*) can tell you how the source is encoded. [`ImageInfo.PixelType`](xref:SixLabors.ImageSharp.ImageInfo.PixelType) exposes [`PixelTypeInfo`](xref:SixLabors.ImageSharp.PixelFormats.PixelTypeInfo), including:
+You do not need to preflight every conversion.
+Use [`Image.Identify()`](xref:SixLabors.ImageSharp.Image.Identify*) when routing depends on how the source is encoded, or when you want to choose a different destination format before paying the cost of a full decode. [`ImageInfo.PixelType`](xref:SixLabors.ImageSharp.ImageInfo.PixelType) exposes [`PixelTypeInfo`](xref:SixLabors.ImageSharp.PixelFormats.PixelTypeInfo), including:

 - [`BitsPerPixel`](xref:SixLabors.ImageSharp.PixelFormats.PixelTypeInfo.BitsPerPixel)
 - [`ColorType`](xref:SixLabors.ImageSharp.PixelFormats.PixelTypeInfo.ColorType)
 - [`AlphaRepresentation`](xref:SixLabors.ImageSharp.PixelFormats.PixelTypeInfo.AlphaRepresentation)
 - [`ComponentInfo`](xref:SixLabors.ImageSharp.PixelFormats.PixelTypeInfo.ComponentInfo) for component count and precision

-This is useful when you need to decide whether to flatten transparency for JPEG, keep higher-precision data in PNG, TIFF, or OpenEXR, or preserve indexed workflows where the target format supports them.
+This is useful when you need to decide whether to flatten transparency for JPEG, keep higher-precision data in PNG, TIFF, or OpenEXR, preserve indexed workflows where the target format supports them, or select between several acceptable delivery formats.

 ## Convert PNG to JPEG